 You’ll also need to use a little bit of traditional cooking oil in your recipes.
 For paleo-friendly recipes, try using olive oil, coconut oil, or avocado oil.
 Of course, you could also use flavored oils or soak some spices in your paleo-friendly cooking oil.
 This is a creative and delicious twist to try with your favorite recipes!

 Cooking with an air fryer leaves so much room for creativity.
 It helps you save so much time and energy, and is a great healthy alternative to deep frying.
 Perfect when you’re craving comfort food, but want to stick with your healthy eating plan!

 Can’t wait to begin cooking with your air fryer?
-Try these 20 paleo air fryer recipes to get started.
+Try these 20 paleo air fryer recipes or 21 keto air fryer recipes to get started.
 I’ve gathered together some of the best healthy air fryer recipes around.
-You’ll find options for chicken wings, crispy fries, juicy burgers, tender flaky fish, delicious veggie sides, and even a couple of fun dessert recipes!
+You’ll find options for chicken wings, crispy fries, juicy burgers, tender flaky fish, roasting vegetables, and even a couple of fun dessert recipes!